opentensor/developer-docs/docs/evm-tutorials/evm-localnet-with-metamask-wallet.md

 ---
-title: "EVM Localnet with Metamask Wallet"
+title: "Metamask with Local Chain"
 ---

 import ThemedImage from '@theme/ThemedImage';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-# EVM Localnet with Metamask Wallet
+# Metamask with Local Chain

 This tutorial is for how to set up your Metamask wallet to use with EVM localnet on Bittensor.
 You must run either this step or [EVM Testnet with Metamask Wallet](./evm-testnet-with-metamask-wallet.md) tutorial before you can run other tutorials in this section.